 A local temporary table is available only for the connection that has created the table.

-Now, Who created the #TblUserDetail local temporary table?
-So this window that you see in below image, where you write the create table command, let’s call this as fast connection window.
+Now, who created the #TblUserDetail local temporary table?
+The window in the image below where you write the 'CREATE TABLE' command, let’s call this the fast connection window.

 5